snnjana/quickmath/README.md

    uvicorn backend.main:app --reload

 3. **Open the app**
-   To open the app on the web, run the following command.
+   To open the app on the web, run the following command on a separate terminal.
 The app will open on http://localhost:8081.

         npm run web
    This app is also compatible on iOS.
 To open it on iOS (Xcode & Simulator required), run the following       command: